Statistics

 In 2025, 16,340 Nigerians were admitted to Canada as permanent residents.

-In 2025, Nigerian immigrants were the 5th largest group of permanent residents admitted to Canada.
+• In 2025, Nigerian immigrants were the 5th largest group of permanent residents admitted to Canada – representing 4.15% of the total intake.

 Nigerian Immigration to Canada in Recent Years